 We encourage you to talk to us about any concerns you might have about attending mediation.
-You might also like to talk with a lawyer or others who can give you information about mediation.
+FDR mediation is something the Family Court usually requires families to complete before applying to the court.

 Under certain circumstances, you may be granted an exemption.
-Our Duty Mediator can work through this process with you.
+Our team can work through this process with you.